top of page

 Following the “system” is important.
 This is why the Firefly Pilates Studio uses a comprehensive offering of various Pilates apparatus in the studio to help you get the most out of your Practice in each lesson.
 Doing only a Mat group class or regular Reformer group class is great, but that will leave gaps in your Practice needs.
 Imagine making chicken soup and only ever adding chicken broth?
 You need all the other tasty ingredients to make the soup hearty.

-Pialtes Apparatus
+Pilates Apparatus

 The apparatus i use in my studio